 The British FCO as of today is still saying avoid Cairo but Luxor and Sharm' is okay.

-Obviously keep an eye on developments Jacko.... things are improving now, but there's no guarantee. over 7 years ago
+Obviously keep an eye on developments Jacko.... things are improving now, but there's no guarantee. almost 8 years ago

 I think Sharm will be a safe destination on the 28th of Feb, I certainly hope so as my wife and I are going then.
-I believe if there is anymore trouble it will be later in the year if the military don't sort out a fair election. over 7 years agoAnswered by raginbull via WorldNomads.com
+I believe if there is anymore trouble it will be later in the year if the military don't sort out a fair election. almost 8 years agoAnswered by raginbull via WorldNomads.com